API reference¶

 construction.
 Because the mapping is immutable, derived views (such as

-the cached result of one_to_one) cannot be silently
+the cached result of one_to_one_hungarian)

 invalidated.